For Debian/Ubuntu

 Configuration Explained:

-• SECRET_KEY: A secret key used by Flask-WTF for securely signing the session cookie and can be used for any other security-related needs by extensions or your application.
+• SECRET_KEY: A secret key used by Flask-WTF for securely signing the session cookie and for other security-related needs.

 • UPLOAD_FOLDER: The directory where uploaded files will be stored.

-• MAX_CONTENT_LENGTH: The maximum size (in bytes) of the uploaded files.
-Here, it's set to 16 megabytes to prevent oversized uploads.
+• MAX_CONTENT_LENGTH: The maximum file size allowed (16MB) to prevent oversized uploads.

 Building the file upload form